shaddow1201/MicrocontrollerProjects/ICs/74HCXXX_Series.md

   - ![Serial Out](74HC00/74HC00_SerialOutput.png) - screenshot of serial output
 - Materials
   - Arduino, LEDs (red), resistors (220)
-- Notes - tested first with 8 pin switch, and then tested it with the arduino.
+- Notes - tested first with 8 pin switch, and then tested it with the arduino.  resistors go from LED to ground.

 ### 74HC02 High Speed CMOS Logic Quad 2-Input NOR Gates